Zero paid placements. No brand can pay to rank higher on Simscanner.

 FUP means fair use policy.
 It is the limit after which speed may be reduced.
 A clear FUP lists the allowance, the throttle speed, and whether hotspot is allowed.

 Comparison of unlimited plans and fair use policies offered by travel eSIM brands for the Netherlands, including high-speed allowance, throttle speed, hotspot rules, policy clarity, source confidence and review notes.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Unlimited?
 High-speed allowance Throttle after FUP Hotspot Policy clarity Notes Source Confidence